MacJoom/joomla-releasetools/README.md

 Build a Joomla Release Package, cloning from Joomla Repo

 ## jcheckout.sh
+### Create Dev Enviroment and restore data
+Delete all tables with jdelete.sh
+Restore the tables with jrestore.sh
 Clone a Joomla Dev from Repo, set remote upstream to original joomla-cms Fetch Upstream, Checkout Dev copy configuration.php from base dir